nathiedeheyl/paint-and-sip-friends/README.md

 found out about mx-auto for bootstrap cards...

 change in header syntax, since I used h2 for styling purposes. reverted this, made it an h1 with inline style insted.

+Removed margins of ul in header to make it take up less space on tablets where horizontal space is more key.

 [Back to Table of Contents](https://github.com/nathiedeheyl/paint-and-sip-friends/blob/main/README.md#tabel-of-contents)